Explore our newest colors - free samples available

 4. Be cautious when placing heavy or sharp objects on the range hood to prevent dents or scratches.

-5. Promptly clean up any spills or stains on the range hood surface, as liquids, such as cooking oils or acidic substances, can cause discoloration or damage if left unattended.
+5. Promptly clean up any spills or stains on the range hood surfaces.
+Liquids can cause discoloration or damage if left unattended.
 Use a mild cleaning solution and a soft cloth to blot and remove the spill gently.

 6. Be mindful of the heat your cooking appliances generate, especially if they are positioned close to the range hood.
 Excessive heat can affect certain finishes.
-Follow the manufacturer's guidelines regarding the safe distance between the cooking surface and the range hood to prevent any adverse effects.
+Follow the manufacturer's guidelines regarding the safe distance between the cooking surface and the range hood.

-7. If your kitchen range hood is exposed to direct sunlight, use window treatments or UV-blocking films to reduce the quantity of UV radiation that reaches its surface, as prolonged exposure to sunlight can lead to fading or discoloration over time.
+7. If your kitchen range hood is exposed to direct sunlight, use window treatments or UV-blocking films.
+This will reduce the quantity of UV radiation that reaches its surface.
+Prolonged exposure to sunlight can lead to fading or discoloration over time.

 Maintaining Filters and Ventilation System

 Regular maintenance of the range hood filters and the ventilation system is crucial for your range hood's overall functionality and efficiency.
-Filters capture grease, smoke, and other airborne particles during cooking.
-Over time, with the range hood sucking away polluted air, these filters can become clogged with dirt, grease, and oil.
+Filters capture pollutants generated while cooking.
+Over time, with the range hood sucking away polluted air, these filters can become clogged.
 This hinders proper airflow, reduces your range hood's effectiveness, and is a significant fire hazard.

 To ensure your range hood's performance isn't impaired and keep its airflow unrestricted, the following cleaning steps are necessary: